 There are many reasons why this isn’t true.
-Although it’d be disingenuous to say ecstasy or Molly is guaranteed to hurt you the first time you use, it certainly could.
+Although it’d be disingenuous to say ecstasy or Molly is guaranteed to hurt you the first time you use it, it certainly could.
 Drugs are rarely just taken once.
-Over time, ecstasy abuse exposes you to more and more risk.
+Over time, ecstasy abuse exposes you to more and more risks.

 Risks associated with ecstasy abuse include:

 - Heightened risks when combined with other substances.
 When taken in conjunction with alcohol, ecstasy can be especially dangerous.
 As the National Institute on Drug Abuse (NIDA) notes, alcohol can potentially cause MDMA (the drug that makes up ecstasy) to have neurotoxic effects.
 Meanwhile, ecstasy can increase alcohol’s effects, possibly leading to a dangerous overdose.

 - Unsafe sex.
 Ecstasy use can lead you to make unwise decisions, especially related to sex.
 You are more likely to have unprotected sex while high on ecstasy, increasing the chances of contracting an STD.

 - Date rape.
 Ecstasy is sometimes used as a date rape drug.
 A victim can be given the drug (either without their knowledge or with the person giving it while hiding their intentions) and then raped while too high on ecstasy to properly communicate, fight back, or even recall the event.

 - Overdose.
 Although rare, it is possible to overdose on ecstasy.
 It can cause hyperthermia, which can damage the liver, kidneys, and cardiovascular system.
 This can be extremely serious and even result in death.